-The University of La Verne’s Master of Science in Educational Counseling program prepares graduates to be academically well prepared, ethical, competent, and responsive counselors who can be leaders and advocates that strive to create environments in education and the larger community that support cultural responsiveness, academic achievement, and promote social justice.
-Educational counselors embrace a holistic approach to maximize the learning environment so that all students can experience success in the academic, college/career readiness and social/emotional domains.
+The Master of Science in Educational Counseling program prepares compassionate individuals to be academically well prepared, ethical, competent, and responsive counselors who can be leaders and advocates.
+Educational counselors help create environments in schools and the larger community that support cultural responsiveness, academic achievement, and promote social justice.
+Educational counselors embrace a holistic approach to maximize the learning environment so that all students can experience success in the academic, college/career readiness, and social/emotional domains.

 Pupil Personnel Services Credential

 Students may complete the Master of Science in Educational Counseling as a standalone degree or take two additional units to earn and master’s degree with a Pupil Personnel Services (PPS) Credential specialization in school counseling.